Owen Tracey: Middle East

-In early 1941, Tracey was assigned to service overseas and, in March, was posted to No. 274 Squadron, at the time based at El Amriya in Egypt.
-At the time the squadron was resting, having been previously engaged in operations against Italian forces in Libya.
-The month after his arrival at the squadron, Tracey was promoted to flying officer.
+In early 1941, Tracey was assigned to service overseas and, in March, was posted to No. 274 Squadron, which was stationed at El Amiriya in Egypt.
+At the time he joined the squadron, it was resting after having been engaged in operations against Italian forces in Libya.
+In April, Tracey was promoted to flying officer.

-During the Battle of Crete, No. 274 Squadron, based at Gerawla at the time, flew in support of the Allied forces on the island, flying patrols over the shipping in the area and strafing the German forces that had landed on Crete.
+During the Battle of Crete, No. 274 Squadron, now based further west in Egypt, at Gerawla, flew in support of the Allied forces on the island, flying patrols over the shipping in the area and strafing the German forces that had landed on Crete.
 During this time, on 26 May, Tracey destroyed a Junkers Ju 52 transport plane over Maleme.
 A Bf 109 then chased him and Tracey went into a dive; while he pulled out, his pursuer did not and crashed into the sea.
 Tracey was credited with this Bf 109 as an aerial victory.
 Three days later, while patrolling over the Royal Navy ships evacuating Allied forces from Crete, Tracey shot down a Junkers Ju 88 medium bomber.

 The following month No. 274 Squadron was back to operations over the Western Desert, still flying from Gerawla.
 Tracey was promoted to flight lieutenant in late August and was appointed one of the squadron's flight commanders.
 The squadron mostly carried out ground support operations, strafing Axis transports and troops.
 During Operation Crusader, while flying in the Sidi Rezegh area on 1 December, one of the squadron's Hurricanes, piloted by Lieutenant Hoffe of the South African Air Force, force landed in the desert, close to the Axis ground troops.
 Tracey made a landing to pick up Hoffe and returned him to base.

 On 8 December, No. 274 Squadron was engaged in an escort mission, accompanying Bristol Blenheim light bombers attacking Axis positions to the southwest of El Adem.
 They encountered German and Italian fighters and engaged them.
 However, their opposition were soon reinforced and the RAF fighters became outnumbered.
 Tracey was seen engaging a Macchi C.200 fighter of the Regia Aeronautica (Italian Air Force) but his Hurricane received machine gun fire to the cockpit area and dived into the ground, where it burst into flames.
 Tracey was given a battlefield burial near his crashed aircraft.

 Tracey was posthumously awarded the Distinguished Flying Cross, the announcement being made in The London Gazette on 6 October 1942.
 The citation noted Tracey's feat in rescuing Hoffe and also credited him with six enemy aircraft destroyed.
 Aviation historians Christopher Shores and Clive Wiliams credit him with six German aircraft destroyed, three probably destroyed and one damaged.

 After the war, Tracey's remains were reinterred at Halfaya Sollum War Cemetery in Egypt.
 He was survived by his wife, Frances née Slater, who he had married in England, and his son, and they subsequently emigrated to New Zealand and settled in Tracey's home town of Dunedin.